anil16007/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - Broadcasting works when you do a matrix operation with matrices that doesn't match for the operation, in this case NumPy automatically makes the shapes ready for the operation by broadcasting the values.
 - In general principle of broadcasting.
 If you have an (m,n) matrix and you add(+) or subtract(-) or multiply(*) or divide(/) with a (1,n) matrix, then this will copy it m times into an (m,n) matrix.
 The same with if you use those operations with a (m , 1) matrix, then this will copy it n times into (m, n) matrix.
 And then apply the addition, subtraction, and multiplication of division element wise.
 - Some tricks to eliminate all the strange bugs in the code:
-  - If you didn't specify the shape of a vector, it will take a shape of `(m,)` and the transpose operation won't work.
+  - If you didn't specify the shape of a vector, it will take a shape of `(m,)[rank one matrix]` and the transpose operation won't work.
 You have to reshape it to `(m, 1)`
   - Try to not use the rank one matrix in ANN
   - Don't hesitate to use `assert(a.shape == (5,1))` to check if your matrix shape is the required one.
   - If you've found a rank one matrix try to run reshape on it.